IT-BAER/hass-valetudo-control/README.md

 ### 🖥️ Card Not Loading

-- Ensure the JavaScript file is in your `www` directory (copied from `dist/valetudo-control-card.js`)
+- Ensure the card is properly installed through HACS
 - Clear your browser cache
 - Check the browser console for errors